 We are making these available free to you in our FREE report, “Avoid These 21 Flight Training Mistakes” which you can check out by clicking on the banner below:

 Which license do you need to become a commercial pilot?

-You need much more than a private pilots license from a ground school or sport pilot experience to become an airline pilot.
+You need much more than a private pilots license, training from a ground school, or sport pilot experience to become an airline pilot.
 Far from just an introductory flight or refresher course, becoming a FAA pilot in the USA or European pilot involves learning to fly advanced aircraft using sophisticated maneuvers to land the best pilot jobs.
 Some sort of ATP certification program is the best way of meeting FAA requirements for a pilot in the USA or EASA requirements in EU.
 Otherwise you can get by with a private pilots certificate and fly only in single-engine land.
 To level up to multiengine land you will want to join one of the career programs from airline academies or an airline career pilot program to begin flying complex aircraft professionally.